 Phyllis shakes her head.
 “That’s not it.
 Roger Whitman didn’t travel to Farraday City with Curveball and Jenny Forrest.
 And he didn’t travel to Farraday City with Crossfire, or with Scrapper Jack.
 He wasn’t seen for most of the battle outside the compound.
 He arrived separately, and as far as Billy and I can tell, he arrived last.”

 Billy nods in agreement.
 “We have video footage, taken from the heavy units, of everyone else in the fight.
 None of him.
 So he didn’t show until after the heavies were taken out—during the golem deploy is our guess.
 Unfortunately we don’t have any footage of that.”

-“Nothing by itself,” Billy says, “but Phyllis checked up on his activity in New York, and apparently he left his home about a week and half before the fight started.
+“Nothing by itself,” Billy says, “but Phyllis checked up on his activity in New York, and apparently he left his home about a week and a half before the fight started.
 Locked it up, left some instructions with a neighbor, and disappeared.
 Nobody knows where.”

 “Farraday City?”
 Michelle asks.

 Phyllis shakes her head.
-“A week and half before that fight, and he only shows up at the end of it?
+“A week and a half before that fight, and he only shows up at the end of it?
 He would have joined the rest of the group by then.
 You’re forgetting the third surviving member of the Guardians.”